 For example, we know by revelation, most explicitly in the “I AM” of Exodus 3, that God cannot be named among other discrete, created things; God cannot be categorized, nor does he fall within any genus of the created order.
 He completely transcends all of contingent, created reality.
 A question that may follow this teaching of the transcendence of God is how can we know God exists if he is entirely outside of the materially created order?
 Wouldn’t we just end up with a concept of deism; a divine being that may have “wound up” nature like a clock and left it to its own mechanisms?
 This question is answered by the doctrine of God’s imminence.
-While it is understood that God transcends created reality, it is also the case, at least according to Catholic dogma, that God is imminently present in creation.
+While it is understood that God transcends created reality, it is also the case, at least according to Catholic dogma, that God is imminently present in creation while remaining apart from it.
 The created, contingent existence we find ourselves living within is sustained, conserved, and upheld by the power of God.
 Contrary to popular understanding, creation ex nihilo is not something that took place in the distant past, nor is it a mere temporal event accidentally discovered by modern science within the faulty humanistic construct of big bang cosmology.
 The doctrine of creation ex nihilo is something that is taking place here and now, at this very moment of existence.
 This is why creation is understood to be a gift of the Triune God; His imminent presence in the created order is an expression of his utterly gratuitous, and loving fecundity.

 Rather than shrink from the heat of the moment, the follower of the Way must confront this argument, and it must be done in such a manner that does not sacrifice the divine truths provided in the deposit of faith.
 To compromise revealed truth in any way whatsoever, whether methodologically or dogmatically, comes dangerously close to denying the instruction of St. Peter; that we are to “sanctify Christ as Lord in our hearts,” before we endeavor to defend and proclaim the Gospel.